 Study Skills

-Learning Support info
+Learning Support info:

 Our Learning Support team can offer learners reasonable adjustments and support students with neurodiversity, learning difficulties, disabilities, health and wellbeing and/or mental health challenges; working with all BPP teams so you can access all services and participate fully in learning.